Eman-Tora/Eman-Tora/README.md

-- 👋 Hi, I’m Eman Tora, an engineer with experience in data science, energy engineering, and chemical industries.
+- 👋 Hi, I’m Eman Tora, an engineer and researcher with experience in data science, energy engineering, and chemical industries.
 - 👀 I’m interested in data science, particularly machine learning.
 I like  to use ML to develop predective models, but i want to go deeper to the underlying theories and foundationsl science.
 - 🌱 I’m currently learning the programming, I want to be an eminent Python developer
 - 💞️ I’m looking to collaborate on machine learning predictive models to solve problems or/& make progresss in the field of chemical industries/ engineering and thermal energy amd environment